webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 was feeling really good about it.

 The next meeting is on July 21st, 2015 in Mountain View California at Google's Headquarters.
 It's the same venue as the last meeting except this time we are going in and looking at Custom Elements.
-Two of the big topics, at least in my point of view, are the timing issue of when you do upgrades to a Custom Element and the "is" syntax and subclassing.
+The big topics, at least in my point of view, are the timing issue of when you do upgrades to a Custom Element, the "is" syntax, and subclassing.

 ### We talked a little about Shadow DOM & Custom Elements but what about Templates & HTML Imports.
 HTML Imports are pretty contentious.
 Is that saved for last?

 I think that's a safe bet for HTML Imports.
 Most of the issues have been resolved for Templates.
-In fact I don't know that anyone has any beef with what's been integrated into the spec so far--including us.
-We're good. :-) We are trying to find a way to get that implemented.
+In fact I don't know that anyone has any beef with what's been integrated into the spec so far - including us.
+We're good.
+We are trying to find a way to get that implemented.
 As for imports, I'm undecided on whether I like it or not.
 Part of me says it doesn't add enough unique value aside from this dependency resolution model that's built into it.
 It's really easy to polyfill otherwise.
 There is also the deal with the EcmaScript Harmony proposal for Module Loader and trying to rationalize what the difference is between